krfkeith/tart/trunk/doc/source/intro/declarations.rst

 .. topic:: Let, Var, and Def

-  At this point, you may be wondering why have three keywords - :keyword:`let`, :keyword:`var` and :keyword:`def` - when in fact with a smart compiler, one keyword could do the job.
+  At this point, you may be wondering why have three keywords - :kw:`let`, :kw:`var` and :kw:`def` - when in fact with a smart compiler, one keyword could do the job.
 Indeed, an earlier version of Tart didn't use any keyword at all, just a punctuation symbol to introduce a new name.
 The problem with this earlier syntax is that the syntax was *too* regular - it was hard to